 Confession: I have never read a Little House book to my kids.
 I started to read Farmer Boy as part of our summer reading, but the boys didn’t take to it and we stopped before finishing.
 We are in the minority, however, and maybe we will give The Long Winter a go when the mercury starts to drop.

 I rarely include books I haven’t read on my lists, but I’m including The Winter Room because Paulsen is an excellent author whose work I have enjoyed and I love the sound of this book.
 I just haven’t had a chance to read it yet.
 From the Kirkus review: More a prose poem than a novel, this beautifully written evocation of a Minnesota farm perhaps 40 years ago consists of portraits of each of the four seasons, along with four brief stories told by old Uncle David in the room the family calls “The Winter Room.”
-Also available as an ebook.

 What do your think of these books?
 Which ones have you read?
 What winter themed chapter books would you add to the list?